New Hamburg rail disaster: Collision, explosion and fire

-Upon colliding, the oil car exploded into a fireball.
-The force of the blast and ensuing fire destroyed the drawbridge sending the Pacific Express and several passenger cars into the frozen river below.
-Supports from the burning bridge also fell down on the waterlogged wreckage, further submersing it in the icy river.
+At 10:26 p.m., the Constitution struck the derailed oil car.
+They exploded into a fireball visible from several miles away.
+Witnesses said the flames rose as high as 150 ft.
+The force of the blast and ensuing fire destroyed the drawbridge, along with the baggage car and tender, sending the Pacific Express and several passenger cars into the frozen river below.
+The first sleeper, filled with Buffalo-bound passengers, also caught fire.
+Supports from the burning bridge also fell down on the waterlogged wreckage, further submerging it in the icy river.